-KDHE Bureau of Community Health Systems receives Public Health Emergency Program (PHEP) funding from the CDC to be used to maintain, refine, and to the extent achievable, enhance the health and medical systems in Kansas, including exercising and improving preparedness plans for all-hazards.
+KDHE Preparedness distributes Public Health Emergency Program (PHEP) funding from the CDC to local health departments to be used to maintain, refine, and to the extent achievable, enhance the health and medical systems in Kansas, including exercising and improving preparedness plans for all-hazards.
 In addition, building public health preparedness response capabilities through associated planning, personnel, equipment, training and exercise capabilities at the state and local levels remains a high priority.
-The PHEP supports capabilities-based planning by setting priorities that must be met by the end of the grant cycle.
+PHEP supports capabilities-based planning by setting priorities that must be met by the end of the grant cycle.